 Welcome to the web pages for the probability section of MAS113 Introduction to Probability and Statistics.
-This covers the first semester and about the first three weeks of the second semester.
+This covers the first semester and the first three weeks of the second semester.
 Course notes (excluding some of the worked examples from the lectures), exercises and solutions will appear here, in PDF format.

 Information about the statistics section, lectured by Prof Jeremy Oakley, is available on MOLE.